dglai/tabular-chat-predictor/refactor_plan/stage2-fast-dfs.md

     Args:
         transformed_rdb: Preprocessed RDB dataset
-        target_df: Target DataFrame with entity IDs and cutoff times
+        target_df: Target DataFrame with entity IDs and timestamps
         key_mappings: Mappings from target columns to RDB primary keys
+        cutoff_time_column: Name of the column to use for cutoff times
         dfs_config: Configuration for DFS algorithm
         feature_names: Optional list of feature names to generate (for test set)